Cycling Tanzania: Bikepacking & Cycle Touring Routes

 The coast of Tanzania is famed for its beauty, and you should explore at least a bit of it.
 Dar itself is one of the most interesting cities in East Africa and it’s worth one or two days off.

-Zanzibar is the prime touristic destination here and it’s nice to take some time off by the beach.
+Zanzibar is the prime tourist destination here and it’s nice to take some time off by the beach.
 Stonetown is a very interesting place and the beaches of the east coast are certainly gorgeous, Kuza Cave is a cool attraction to visit.

 You have the option to take your bike on the ferry to Zanzibar and then proceed with another ferry to Pemba Island.
 Pemba is very different, Islam is quite radical there, with a lot of burkhas around, and there’s no real beach, as the island is surrounded by mangroves.
-From Pemba you can take another ferry to Tanga.
+From Pemba, you can take another ferry to Tanga.

 Another option is to stick to the coast.
 If you have time definitely visit Kimbiji Beach, a 40km detour south of Dar but one of the best beaches ever seen.
 From Dar you can ride the busy road to Bagamoyo and then stick to the more remote coastal road to Pangani, you’ll have to pass Saadani National Park, where you’ll not be allowed to cycle, but it’s a very small park and easy to hitch a ride.